 “They were looking for a lawyer with a lot of international experience and expertise in aviation and aerospace,” she says.
 “It wasn’t a straight line that brought me here, but that’s why it’s important to take chances.”

-While it’s important to take chances at the personal level, Garton’s responsibility is to guide her team in minimizing legal and regulatory risks wherever possible at BBA Aviation.
+While it’s important to take chances at the personal level, Garton’s responsibility is to guide her team in minimizing legal and regulatory risks wherever possible at Signature Aviation.
 That could include anything from leases and tenancy agreements to commercial contracts and M&A activity.
-The largest part of BBA’s business is Signature Flight Support, which runs fixed-base operations (FBO), providing services to the corporate and private jet market.
+The largest part of Signature Aviation’s business is Signature Flight Support, which runs fixed-base operations (FBO), providing services to the corporate and private jet market.
 “We look at refueling, maintenance, and other aircraft services,” Garton says.
 “It’s the industry’s largest FBO network, and there’s a lot to get to know.”

 To keep track of all of those moving pieces, Garton works as closely as she can with all members of her team.
 “Communication is just so crucial, and I want to make sure everyone is aligned on our goals,” she says.

-Communication is a key differentiator at BBA compared to her previous companies, as well; as a customer-facing organization, Garton knows intimately the importance of getting the customer-satisfaction element right.
+Communication is a key differentiator at Signature Aviation compared to her previous companies, as well; as a customer-facing organization, Garton knows intimately the importance of getting the customer-satisfaction element right.
 To that same end, Garton brings her communication skills and focus on interpersonal connection to the executive management committee, helping bring the entire organization together to deliver on a united strategy.

 Every day, Garton utilizes the work ethic that she has leaned upon ever since her childhood.
 “If I do my job well and build strong relationships, I can really represent women and Latinas in a positive light,” she says.
 “I work hard so that anyone who hasn’t worked with a woman or a Latina can interact with me and get a positive idea of what we can contribute.”